AivanD/Aim2/README.md

 use the `.env.example` to create a `.env` file to hold your API keys.
 If youre running locally, you can maybe ignore this part.
 # How to run (4 relevant steps)
 1. Place your input files in `input/` folder.
 The input files should be in [BioC XML format](https://www.ncbi.nlm.nih.gov/research/bionlp/APIs/BioC-PMC/).
 2. Run the `cache_ontology_embeddings.py` script using the following command.
 This would create a few .pkl files in the `data/` folder using [Sapbert](https://huggingface.co/cambridgeltl/SapBERT-from-PubMedBERT-fulltext) that would be used for entity linking after entity extraction but before relation extraction.
-This only needs to be run once.
 ```bash
 python scripts/cache_ontology_embeddings.py # only need to run this once to cache the ontology embeddings.
 ```